The Chinese fashion photographer in the Dior controversy apologizes - ExBulletin

 The Chinese fashion photographer in the Dior controversy apologizes

-BEIJING Famous Chinese fashion photographer apologized for her past work after online critics called it insulting to Chinese people and fashion house Dior removed one of her photos from a runway in Shanghai.
+HONG KONG (AP) – A famous Chinese fashion photographer has apologized for her past work after online critics called it insulting to the Chinese people and fashion house Dior removed one of his photos of a parade in Shanghai.

-The criticism was reported by the state newspaper Global Times, which said comments on social media characterized his work as child pornography and insulting young pioneers, named after a youth organization affiliated with the Party.
-Communist.
+The criticism was reported by the state newspaper Global Times, which said social media comments called his work “pornography involving children and insulting young pioneers,” named after an affiliated youth organization. to the Communist Party.

 She joins many Chinese and foreign celebrities, brands and artists who have issued a public apology following criticism of their work in state media.
 Some have been boycotted for refusing to apologize or if the apology is deemed insufficient.